Your health. your terms.

 PSA — No Shoes Needed!

 If I could give up hyper-modern shoes forever, I would!
-But since I live in a concrete jungle, I have a compromise to make: for two years now I have been exercising primarily in bare feet or moccasins (made by Jamie Gentry Designs).
+But since I live in a concrete jungle, I have a big value compromise to make.
+However, for four years now I have been exercising primarily in bare feet or moccasins (made by Jamie Gentry Designs).
 Those tiny tendons and muscles in my feet are finally thanking me!
-See what happens when you get rid of over-stuffed soles.
-Try barefoot or barely there shoes when you move.
+See for yourself what happens when you get rid of over-stuffed, high profile, foam soles.